jaanga/jaanga.github.io/terrain4/terrain-tiles-structures/r3/README.md

 ## Issues

-* 2017-07-24 ~ heights of buildings are frequently incorrectly calculated
-* 2017-07-24 ~ Most [geoJson features]( https://en.wikipedia.org/wiki/GeoJSON ) are not yet implemented

-Not all tiles have 3D building data
+* Not all tiles have 3D building data
+* Many Tiles with building footprint data only

 ## To-Do

-* 2017-07-25 ~ Sunlight by date, time and location
-* 2017-07-25 ~ Sun ranges
 * 2017-07-25 ~ Solar access
-* 2017-07-25 ~ Select source of raster tiles
 * 2017-07-25 ~ Select quality of raster tile display
-* 2017-07-25 ~ Support all zoom levels
-* 2017-07-25 ~ Use request animation frame to control the intersection gathering to stop the app from not responding

 ### Source code